epinio/docs/src/references/cli/epinio_push.md

   -i, --instances int32              The number of instances the application should have (default 1) -n, --name string                  Application name. (mandatory if no manifest is provided) -p, --path string                  Path to application sources.
+  -r, --route strings                Custom route to use for the application (a subdomain of the default domain will be used if this is not set).
+Can be set multiple times to use multiple routes with the same application.
 ```

 ### Options inherited from parent commands